 - The Native – You know this recruiter because everybody knows this recruiter.
 Hiring managers love him/her, and the feeling is mutual to the point of sometimes confusing the reporting structure.
 When a recruiter goes “native” to the detriment of your ability to influence said recruiter, you have an issue.
 There are differing opinions on this matter, but I look at it like this – as certain as it is that a hiring manager doesn’t hire my employees, they also do not manage my employees.
 The job has to be bigger than “my hiring manager likes me.”
 Management Tip: I’ve seen too many stories like this; hiring managers love you as long as you are prioritizing them.
 Keep an eye on other hiring managers to make sure they aren’t playing second fiddle.

 - The Leader-in-Waiting – Smarter than you, more capable than you, and has a great plan for how the department should be run.
 At least that’s the opinion of the LIW, and they will, at times, share this opinion with you and others.
 As long as it’s not done in a way that’s meant to undermine you, taking the more mature approach of humoring them is okay.
 If, however, you feel a direct shot fired over your bow, it’s time for an immediate stop to it.
 Management Tip: Lose your ego.
 It’s okay to be challenged or questioned, this isn’t the Army.
 Consider the ideas, not the delivery – you might find some gold.
-Then explain how a valuable suggestion can be minimized if it’s offered in the wrong manner.
+Then explain how a valuable suggestion can be minimized if it’s offered in the wrong manner. it’s a fine line between spirited conversation and insubordination.

 - The Charmer – If allowed to linger, this one is harder and harder to let go because they are so darn likable.
 The problem is, that likability is killing their ability to close deals, push back on hiring managers, and negotiate offers.
 They master the relationship piece to the detriment of the craft of actually filling requisitions – similar to the “Native” but without the notches on their belt.
 If you have the budget for someone dedicated to sourcing or coordinating, this is your perfect fit.
 But the added responsibilities of putting asses into seats doesn’t fit well with the Charmer.
 Management Tip: Of all the types to manage, this is one of the most difficult.
 Good people in the wrong role are always a tough job for a manager.
 You have to saddle up early in the game and let them know what you know – “This isn’t for you.”